-SECRET i haziness on the Russian side that 1205 GRU acquisition, in fact, ex- recorded form prior to translation footnote about whether it ever ex- footnote in the first place.
-A side might still exist.
-The NIE is silen in view of the credible testimony attement cannot be accepted.
-There is no doubt or at an original Vietnamese language version of the existed at one time.
-Whether it was in written or on into Russian, is irrelevant in the context of a existed, which appears to be the point of inserting the e question for the U.S. Government is whether it ent on this issue.
-The more pressing issue, however, y of the noted Russian officials above, is why the iginal version existed, has not been aggressively ment.
-(S) : · .
-Intellig official docum te the original examination of the document by the igence Community in 1993, interviews with Russian als who were knowledgeable about the (1205) ment continue to validate the claim that it is an intic GRU document and not a Russian cationWhile supporting the authenticity of the these are only examples, as was done elsewhere on different subjects in other portions of the NIE.
+In this section, quoted above, the NIE lists Russians as having commented on the authenticity of the 1205 document since 1993, and there is no caveat that these are only examples, as was done elsewhere on different subjects in other portions of the NIE.
 Inexplicably, the NIE neglected to include statements by other key Russian officials since 1993 which were provided to the principal NIE drafter in early 1998.
 These other Russian officials commented on both the authenticity and the number of POWs referenced in the document itself (see footnote #35).
 Had these other officials been included, the NIE could not have judged that none of the Russians attested to the credibility of the number of POWs referenced in the (b)(1)document.
-(S) (b)(3) NatSecAct More importantly, even if the NIE judgment is limited to the individuals referenced in this section of the NIE, the judgment is still inaccurate, because one of those individuals, GRU Captain A.I.
+(S) (b)(3) NatSecAct individuals More importantly, even if the NIE judgment is limited to the referenced in this section of the NIE, the judgment is still inaccurate, because one of those individuals, GRU Captain A.I.
 Sivets, in fact, did comment on the accuracy of the numbers in the document (see footnote #38).
-He further "emphatically" stated, during an interview with U.S. officials in October, 1997, that "the Vietnamese would not have deceived themselves at a closed Politburo session; they might have provided inaccurate information in press releases or in their negotiations with the Americans, but they would have no reason to do so within closed sessions of their political leadership.
-68" (8) (b)(1) (b)(3) NatSecAct In addition, another of the was more directly associated with and knowledgeable about the GRU's acquisition. of the "735" document, than the "1205" document.
+He further "emphatically" stated, during an interview with U.S. officials in October, 1997, that "the Vietnamese" would not have deceived themselves at a closed Politburo session; they might have provided inaccurate information in press releases or in their negotiations with the Americans, but they would have no reason to do so within closed sessions of their political leadership.68" (8) (b)(1) (b)(3) NatSecAct In addition, another of the was more directly associated with and knowledgeable about the GRU's acquisition of the "735" document, than the "1205" document.
 While provide some pertinent information about the acquisition of the 1205 document, he was directly involved with the acquisition of the 735 document, and had verified that the 735 number tracked generally with GRÚ figures at that time on the number of American pilots held by Hanoi.
 Yet the NIE fails to reflect any understanding of this fact by not even mentioning in the following section on "new information" pertaining to the "735" document (see p.30).
-(S) (b)(1)(b)(1)(b)(3) NatSecAct (b)(3) NatSecAct 68 Memorandum for the Record, Subject: Meeting with Captain First Rank A.I.: Sivets, dated October 14, 1997, p.3 (U)"
+(S) (b)(1). (b)(1)(b)(3) NatSecAct (b)(3) NatSecAct Memorandum for the Record.
+Subject: Meeting with Captain First Rank A.I.
+Sivets, dated

+October 14, 1997, p.3 (U)"